Tutorial 10: Storing & Retrieving Data

 YOUR_FUNCTION(YOUR_VARIABLE, names_sep = "_")

 (d).
-One piece of evidence pointing towards shill bidding is if multiple bidders are using the same IP address.
-Explain why this is the case, then complete the code below to isolate those instances.
+One possible review signal is multiple bidders using the same IP address.
+Explain why this could matter, then complete the code below to isolate those instances.

 What’s an IP address (and why we care)?